tankbottoms/juice-interface/README.md

 - **Project ID**.
 In the `.env` file, copy the **Project ID** into the `REACT_APP_INFURA_ID` variable.
 - **Endpoint**.
-This is the Ethereum network that will be used for testing.
+This is the Polygon network that will be used for testing.
 If you don't know which endpoint to use, select **mainnet**.
 In the `.env` file, copy the network name (e.g. 'mainnet', not the url) into the `REACT_APP_INFURA_NETWORK` variable.